Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Citroen Ami One

-Citroen is celebrating its centenary this year, and to help mark the occasion — and plot the company's road map to the future — we'll see the Ami One.
-This is a small, boxy city car which can travel at just 28 mph, and in some countries may be considered a quadricycle rather than a car, meaning it can be driven without a license.
+Citroën is celebrating its centenary this year, and to help mark the occasion — and plot the company's roadmap to the future — we'll see the Ami One.
+This is a small, boxy city car that can travel at just 28 mph.
+In some countries, it may be considered a quadricycle rather than a car, meaning it can be driven without a license.

 Honda e Prototype